-Downton Abbey is a plum melodrama – everyone wears perpetually worried or harried expressions on their faces, the clothes are exquisite against pale English skin, and passion is so tightly restrained their blood pressure must be off the scale.
+So much tension happens around the dining table at Downton Abbey.
+The internationally popular TV series is plum melodrama.
+We love it as much for the way it looks as for the story lines.
+Everyone wears perpetually worried expressions on their faces, clothes are exquisite against pale English skin, and passion is so tightly restrained their blood pressure must be off the scale.
 For me it’s a chance to daydream travel back in time.
-Part of Downton Abbey’s appeal is the pomp and ceremony attached to the lives of the Granthams, and the intrigues of upstairs vs downstairs.
+Part of Downton Abbey’s appeal is the pomp of the Granthams, and the intrigues of upstairs vs downstairs.
 In the kitchen, Mrs Patmore and sidekick Daisy are worked to the bone preparing lavish meals.
-Upstairs, ladies Sybil, Edith and the anti-heroine Mary languidly dress for endless formal dinners, occupying a fair bit of screen time in the process.
+Upstairs, ladies Edith, Cora and the anti-heroine Mary languidly dress for endless formal dinners.
 And in the dining room, Mr Carson almost has a stroke if the soup isn’t served correctly.
-So much tension happens around the dining table.
 But what exactly did they eat?

 The very poor of the day ate poorly – bread and jam, potatoes, dripping, a bit of bacon or mutton – and the upper classes ate meat, fish, more meat, a lot of cakes, puddings, wobbly jellied thingys and bread.
 Robust fare is a polite way to put it.
 Dinner was always several courses, thanks to the excesses of the day.
 The rigid social structure of the Edwardian Era spanned 1901-1910, officially ending with the death of King Edward VII.
 While Queen Victoria had famously shunned society, Edward was the leader of a fashionable elite that set a style influenced by art and fashions of Continental Europe, possibly due to the King’s love of travel.
 The era is said to have continued until 1919.
 By then Chanel had cut her hair into a bob, hemlines were on the way up and the post-WWI world was a very different place.